MIresearch/BPC-Large/README.md

 <H2><b>Best Performing Cities -- BPC</b></H2>  <Hr>

-The Best Perofrming Cities rankings provide an objetive framework for evaluation of the relative performance of US metropolitan areas (cities), based on 12 mesaures of economic performance classified into three categories: labor market performance, high-tech impact, and access to economic opportunities.
-The interactive map below gives users the ability to compare cities' performance at the category and measure level relative to their peers – determined by city size and BPC performance tier.
+The BPC's large cities include the 200 most populous US metropolitan areas.
+Large cities are further divided into five tiers based on their relative performance, with top-ranked cities in Tier 1 and bottom-ranked cities in Tier 5.
+The interactive figure below shows ranking of the current 200 BPC large cities, by tier, and compares the 2023 and 2022 rankings.
+To compare cities across the BPC's 12 components, click on the black button on the bottom of the figure.

 <H2>Interactive Map</H2>

- <iframe src="https://public.tableau.com/views/BPC_Tool2023_16813128784530/Dash-Emp?:showVizHome=no&:embed=true"  width="100%" height="650" frameborder="0"></iframe>
+ <iframe src="https://public.tableau.com/views/BPC-Large-v1/BPC-GainDrop?:showVizHome=no&:embed=true"  width="100%" height="650" frameborder="0"></iframe>
   <Br>

-To account for the influence of population size, US metropolitan areas are divided into large and small cities.
-Large and small cities are further divided into five tiers based on their relative performance, with top-ranked cities in Tier 1 and bottom-ranked cities in Tier 5.
-To learn more, visit the <b><a href="https://miresearch.github.io/BPC-methodology/" target="_blank"> BPC methodology website. </a> </b>
+To explore performance for individual large cities, select the city of interest from the drop-down box in the table below.

  <Br>